magento/devdocs/guides/v2.1/rest/tutorials/index.md

 The REST tutorials provide an introduction to Magento web APIs.
 In general, the tutorials guide you through commonly-performed complex tasks:

-* The **order processing** tutorial demonstrates the lifecycle of an order.
+The **order processing** tutorial demonstrates the lifecycle of an order.
 Major steps include creating a quote, converting it to an order, issuing an invoice, and shipping the order.

-* The **configurable product** tutorial helps you plan then create a configurable product and its component simple products.

 ## Complete these prerequisites